bhauman/yome-widget/README.md

     exit REPL (^C)

+    An alternative to the previous sequence is to use the command-line: lein cljsbuild once min

   Merge Git Repositories:
     copy /yome-widget/resources/public/js/compiled/yome.js to github fork
       This should be placed under the gh-pages branch in the javascripts folder.